ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

 There are many instructional staff to help with your learning.
 You can find their names and pictures on <a href="https://piazza.com/ucsd/winter2019/cse12/staff" target="_blank">Piazza Staff page</a>.
-Their lab and office hour schedule will appear below when it is finalized.
+Our “home base” is in B260 in the CSE building (basement), but you can work in any lab.
+You should use <a href="https://autograder.ucsd.edu" target="_blank">Autograder</a> to ask for help in open lab hours.
+Their schedule is below:

+<iframe src="https://calendar.google.com/calendar/embed?src=ucsd.edu_oj059o1f9u0416d8cor95v23d0%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

 ### <a id="b:materials" href="#b:materials">Materials</a>